GeekTrainer/learn-vue/3-data-events/6-exercise-computed-properties.md

 Let's create a computed property to display out the information about the selected cabin.
-We will also add in the necessary HTML to display it on the page.
+You will also add in the necessary HTML to display it on the page.

 ## Add the computed property